jina-ai/jina/docs/how-to/kubernetes.md

 ## Key takeaways

-To put it briefly, there are just three key steps about deploying a Jina Flow on Kubernetes:
+In short, there are just three key steps to deploy a Jina Flow on Kubernetes:

 1. Use `f.to_kubernetes_yaml()` to generate Kubernetes configuration files from a Jina Flow object.
 2. Apply the generated file via `kubectl`(Modify the generated files if necessary)